 - The War on Terror, the Arab-Israeli Conflict and the Sri Lankan Civil War, sadly, have produced countless examples.

 - In the final months of World War II, the Imperial Japanese Army and Imperial Japanese Navy developed - with the tacit approval of the rubber-stamp civilian government - separate programs for 'Tokubetsu Kogeki'/'Special Attack' units.
 Today these units and their function are better known by the informal term "kamikaze" - after the 'Divine Wind' (a great typhoon) that sank one-and-a-half of the two invasion fleets Kublai Khan forced the Mongol-controlled Yuan Empire of China to send against Shogunate Japan in the 13th century.
 Given the US Navy had countless numbers of anti-aircraft guns and the US Army had nearly fifty years of experience dealing with suicide attacks from infantry, they failed.

 - According to The Other Wiki, Hezbollah introduced suicide bombing to the Middle East in 1983.
-Suicide Attack was introduced in 162 BCE by Eleazar ben Mattathias, younger brother of Yahuda the Hammer, who hit upon the technique of killing a war elephant by running under it and stabbing up from underneath.
+Suicide attacks were introduced in 162 BCE by Eleazar ben Mattathias, younger brother of Yahuda the Hammer, who hit upon the technique of killing a war elephant by running under it and stabbing up from underneath.

 - An Older Than Print variant was a striking tactic of the original Assassins/Hashishin.
 They'd walk up to an emir and stab him in broad daylight, fully expecting the guards to kill them.
 The purpose of this was twofold: it's easier to assassinate someone if you don't care about living yourself, and it scares the hell out of your enemies, who realize people are willing to die to kill them.